 Connect Fibre will help Edwinstowe Cricket Club stay connected to the community

-“We believe the club, and it's vibrant and growing youth programme, rich history, a strong sense of community, and of course a love of the game allows Connect Fibre to continue its mission to connect people, communities and towns with a much fairer and faster full fibre broadband network.
+“We believe the club and its vibrant and growing youth programme, rich history, strong sense of community and love of the game allows Connect Fibre to continue its mission to connect people, communities and towns with a much fairer and faster full fibre broadband network.
 A win, win situation for all involved.

-“Whats more, with homes in Edwinstowe now featuring Connect Fibre's full fibre broadband, customers can stream all the Ashes wickets, classic catches, 4's and 6's in the garden on the UK's best Wi-Fi guarantee.”
+“Whats more, with homes in Edwinstowe now featuring Connect Fibre’s full fibre broadband, customers can stream all the Ashes wickets, classic catches, fours and sixes in the garden on the UK's best Wi-Fi guarantee.”